There are two places where indexes to birth, marriage and death certificates are held:

 This is your next best place to search if your ancestors are not yet covered by one of the local BMD projects.

 Another extremely useful project whereby it is hoped eventually to transcribe all the General Register Offices (GRO) indexes of Births, Marriages and Deaths and make them searchable on-line.
 The GRO indexes are compiled from quarterly returns sent by Local Register Offices and are the same as those available to view on microfilm at Family History Centres and Local Record Offices.
-The FreeBMD Database was last updated on Fri 13 Aug 2010 and currently contains 189,058,797 distinct records (240,932,526 total records).
-Getting to be virtually complete up until 1935 and pushing on towards 1949.
+The FreeBMD Database was last updated on Thu 22 Feb 2024 and currently contains 293,635,325 distinct records (392,981,044 total records).
+Progress is rapidly approaching the middle of the 1990s.

 The General Register Office